 Life (rudely) unfolds despite our tragedies, and at times becomes overwhelming.
 I have found myself busy with the trivial business of “getting by.”
-I have found myself busy mothering a very special little girl.
-Also, I have found myself in love.
-I fell in love.
+I have found myself busy mothering a very special little girl while honoring the memory of my other special girl.

 In any event, I stopped praying for The Dream.
 I stopped dreaming altogether.
 I supposed you could say that I gave up dreaming.
 It was not a conscious decision.
 I didn’t realize that I had abandoned the dream of having The Dream, until this morning.

 Last night, I had The Dream.
 This dream, like most, was unexpected and not at all what I would have predicted, but it did fulfill my wish – and then some.

 Grace and I lived in a place I don’t recognize from the real world.
 Near the sea.
 Not the sunny, still sea, but the grey, turbulent sea.
 I can’t recall the details of our life, but we seemed happy there.